Ming-Xu-research/Ming-Xu-research.github.io/_pages/about.md

   - /about.html
 ---

-Welcom to the Ming Xu's Homepage!
+Welcom to my homepage!
 Lorem ipsum.

 ### Bio
 My name is Ming Xu （徐铭).
 Currently, I am a research fellow in National University of Singapore.
 I received my Ph.D degree from School of Computer Science, Fudan University, China in June, 2023.
 I am very fortunate to closely work with Prof. Weili Han (my supervisor) and Dr. Xinyi Zhang in the past five years at Fudan University.